 Would you like to bring your WHOLE FAMILY to summer camp?
-It’s a great vacation with plenty of activities for student and adult musicians.
+It’s a great vacation filled with enriching educational and performance opportunities for student and adult musicians.
 “But I don’t play a musical instrument”, you say?
 Don’t fret!
 The WFB Summer Camp is an inclusive and enjoyable experience for the whole family!
 Additional classes, activities, and events are always scheduled for the youngest members of your family to older siblings to parents and grandparents…many of whom return to camp year after year!

-For some families and/or young adults, a week long reservation in Corriher Lodge may feel just a bit out of reach, we invite your family to consider “roughing it” in the rustic cabins of Rowe Dorm.
+For some families and/or young adults, a week long reservation in Corriher Lodge may feel just a bit out of budget.
+An appealing and affordable option may be “roughing it” in the rustic cabins of Rowe Dorm.
 Whether family group or studio group, there are bunk beds for all.
 Each section of this dorm style lodge has two spacious bedrooms, each with two bunk beds, a shared bathroom and screened porch.
 Pillows, linens, blankets, and bath towels are supplied by BRCC.
 It’s hard to beat the rent for a week-long vacation at this lovely mountain resort where the joyful sounds of music and laughter fill your days.
 There are nearby campgrounds, but if you prefer a sure dry bed and hot coffee only a few steps away, consider camping at Rowe Dorm and keep those blankets…and instruments…dry!

 EACH STUDIO GROUP IS RESPONSIBLE TO PROVIDE ONE ADULT CHAPERONE FOR EACH GROUP OF 4 STUDENTS ATTENDING CAMP WITH YOUR STUDIO GROUP.

 Studio Groups can be booked in the main lodge (subject to room availability) or are more typically housed in Rowe Dorm during camp week, a rustic group cabin setting with bunk beds and shared baths.
 An age appropriate meal package for the week is also included in the studio group pricing.
 Just select the choice that is right for your student.

-LODGING, MEALS, AND A REDUCED PROGRAM FEE IS BILLED BY THE BLOWING ROCK CONFERENCE CENTER.
-(Please register with BRCC by calling their reservations manager, Amy Stamey, or by using their online registration tool.)
+STUDIO GROUP LODGING, MEALS, AND PROGRAM FEES ARE BILLED BY THE BLOWING ROCK CONFERENCE CENTER.
+(Please register with BRCC by calling their reservations manager, Jared Greer.)

 TUITION AND T-SHIRTS ARE BILLED BY THE WALKER FAMILY BAND FOR STUDIO GROUP PARTICIPANTS.
 (Please register for classes using the WFB’s online registration form below.)

 Because there could be a wide variance of ages and music levels within each studio group, we think it works best to leave the class schedule options flexible.
-Once the age appropriate lodging and meal package is selected, students, or parents, can choose a class schedule that fits their interests.
-Some more advanced or older students will want the unlimited enrollment package offering while students with less experience or younger kids may prefer a more relaxed day with only 2 to 3 classes.
-Of course, chaperones are also encouraged to take a class or two or five!
+Once the age appropriate lodging and meal package is selected, students, or parents, can choose the class schedule that best fits their situation.
+Some more advanced or older students will want the unlimited enrollment package offering while students with less experience or younger kids may prefer a more relaxed day and feel more comfortable choosing the partial enrollment option.
+Of course, chaperones are also encouraged to enroll for camp classes!